Dariusz-L/Shimi/README.md

 	 Be sure to check [it](Shimi/Shimi.Tests).
 	 They will be updated as time goes by to cover more cases.

-   - Currently, you cannot patch:
-       - any kind of instance generic methods :(
-       - static generic methods with more than one argument where at least one of them is of reference type.
+   - Currently, you cannot patch generic methods with more than one argument where at least one of them is of reference type:

    ```c#
    public class D {} // struct will work